citusdata/citus_docs/tutorials/tut-hash-distribution.rst

   GROUP BY bot;

 Citus can also perform joins where the rows to be joined are not stored on the same machine.
-But, joins involving colocated rows usually run `faster` than their non-distributed versions, because they can run across all machines and shards in parallel.
+But, joins involving co-located rows usually run `faster` than their non-distributed versions, because they can run across all machines and shards in parallel.